 Although the Thunderbird offered a fair turn of speed for its era, Ford was cautious not to call it a sports car.
 Instead, Ford press materials described it as a “personal car,” a characterization that left many observers scratching their heads.

 Ford Thunderbird production began in September 1954 and the car went on sale a few weeks later.
 Even before its release, it started a great furor in the automotive press, which had had its interest piqued by the promising but disappointing Corvette.

 The Thunderbird was not cheap.
-Its initial list price price was $2,695, quickly raised to $2,944, which was over 30% more than a Ford Fairlane convertible and around $1,200 more than a basic Ford Mainline six.
-The T-Bird’s base price was also somewhat misleading; adding the convertible top, heater, radio, and other accessories quickly took the price well over $3,000.
+With an initial list price price of $2,695, quickly raised to $2,944, it was around $1,200 more than a basic Ford Mainline six.
+Adding the convertible top, heater, radio, and other accessories quickly took the T-Bird’s price well over $3,000.
 A fully loaded Thunderbird topped out at around $4,000, which was enough to buy two modestly equipped Ford sedans or for that matter a Jaguar XK140, which was faster and handled better.

 Handling was something of a sore point for the early Thunderbird, with substantial body lean and desperately squealing tires in any aggressive maneuver.
 Testers who pushed the T-Bird too hard noted that despite significant initial understeer, its tail could break loose abruptly in hard cornering.